zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

 ### Handling unexpected webhook event types

 Many third-party services have dozens of different event types.
 In some cases, we may choose to explicitly ignore specific events.
 In other cases, there may be events that are new or events that we don't know about.
-In such cases, we recommend raising `UnsupportedWebhookEventType` (found in `zerver/lib/exceptions.py`), like so:
+In such cases, we recommend raising `UnsupportedWebhookEventType` (found in `zerver/lib/exceptions.py`), with a string describing the unsupported event type, like so:

 ```
-raise UnsupportedWebhookEventType(webhook_name, event_type)
+raise UnsupportedWebhookEventType(event_type)
 ```

-`webhook_name` is the name of the integration that raises the exception.
-`event_type` is the name of the unexpected webhook event.